 This page provides some information on the personal equipment used by machine gunners.
 It is not intended to provide technical information on the equipment but more about how they were used and worn by the Machine Gunners themselves.
+It will also include a compilation (albeit not comprehensive) of incidental material we have found in our own research.

 Technical and historic information on webbing can be found on Karkee Web.